-- 1.0 This Agreement shall become effective upon final Board adoption, excepting those provisions which specify that they are to be made effective at a different date.
-This Agreement shall remain in full force and effect, pursuant to its terms, to and including June 30, 2009 and thereafter shall remain in effect on a day-to-day basis until terminated by either party upon ten (10) days' written notice.
-There shall be reopener negotiations for the 2007-2008 and 2008-2009 school years as follows: - a.
-2007-2008 Reopeners: Each party shall be entitled to Reopen negotiations over Articles XIV (Salaries), XVI (Health and Welfare) and up to two (2) additional Articles selected by each party.
-Negotiations shall commence at the request of either party at any time after April 1, 2007. - b.
-2008-2009 Reopeners: Each party shall be entitled to reopen negotiations over Articles XIV (Salaries), XVI (Health and Welfare) and up to four (4) additional Articles selected by each party.
-Negotiations shall commence at the request of either party at any time after April 1, 2008. - c.
-Regarding both the 2007-2008 and 2008-2009 reopener negotiations referred to above, if no agreement is reached, and the parties have completed all required statutory impasse procedures and post-impasse procedures, Article VI shall not apply. - 2.0 Negotiations During Life of Agreement.
+1.0 This Agreement shall be for a term of three (3) years (2014-2015 through 2016-2017).
+It shall become effective upon final Board adoption, excepting those provisions which specify that they are to be made effective at a different date.
+This Agreement shall remain in full force and effect, pursuant to its terms, to and including June 30, 2017 and thereafter shall remain in effect on a day-to-day basis until terminated by either party upon ten (10) days' written notice.
+There shall be reopener negotiations for the 2015-2016 and 2016-2017 school years as follows:

+- a.
+2015-2016 Reopeners: The parties agree to reopen on Article X-Evaluation and Article XVIII-Class Size. - b.
+2016-2017 Reopeners: The parties agree to reopen on Article XIV-Salary, Article XVIII-Class Size and three (3) articles each. - c.
+Regarding both the 2015-16 and 2016-2017 reopener negotiations referred to above, if no agreement is reached, and the parties have completed all required statutory impasse procedures and post-impasse procedures, Article VI shall not apply.

+2.0 Negotiations During Life of Agreement.
 The District and UTLA agree to establish a Joint Committee for identifying items that, after initial discussions, the parties decide are appropriate for negotiations or consultation during the life of this Agreement.

-The Joint Committee shall have the power to reach tentative agreements to amend this Agreement, which shall be subject to appropriate internal ratification and approval procedures of UTLA and the District. - 2.1 The Superintendent and the UTLA President shall each select three (3) representatives as permanent committee members.
-The Joint Committee shall meet at least every other month on a regularly scheduled date, at times and locations mutually agreed upon, unless the parties agree to a different arrangement. - 2.2 The Joint Committee shall be established no later than thirty (30) days after the effective date of this Agreement.
+2.1 The primary purpose of this Joint Committee shall be to resolve problems that may arise from time to time over administration of the current contract and/or other issues which the parties agree should be addressed and resolved during the term of this Agreement.

+2.2 The Joint Committee shall be composed of eight (8) members, half (4) appointed by the Superintendent and half (4) appointed by the UTLA President.
+Additional "experts" may be invited by either party to attend meetings as dictated by need and subject matter.

+2.3 The Joint Committee shall participate in joint training(s) designed to familiarize and equip the parties with skills to enable them to engage in effective problem-solving.
+Such skills may include interest-based problem solving, collaborative decision making and effective communication techniques.
+The initial training session shall include Joint Committee appointees, the Superintendent, UTLA President, senior-level District staff from the Office of the

+Superintendent and other UTLA officers and staff, as deemed appropriate by the parties.